820 Naval Air Squadron: Present day

 In 2020, 820 NAS assumed responsibility for all Merlin HM.2 operations from the Royal Navy's carriers, when it took over the Airborne Surveillance role from 849 NAS.
 This will see a number of its aircraft installed with the Crowsnest system, consisting of a new version of the Searchwater radar combined with Cerberus mission system in a kit installation.
 This is to allow the system to be installed in any Merlin airframe.
+The system achieved initial operating capability in July 2023.
+In September, five Merlins from 820 Squadron, two in the AEW configuration, embarked on HMS Queen Elizabeth for her "Operation FIREDRAKE" deployment in northern European waters.

+In 2025, the squadron embarked with the Royal Navy's carrier strike group on Operation Highmast deploying to the Indo-Pacific region.
+Nine of the Merlin HM2s from the squadron were specifically assigned to Prince of Wales, six in the ASW role and three in the AEW role with the Crowsnest system having reached full operating capability.

 Aircraft operated

 Battle honours

 820 Naval Air Squadron has received the following battle honours.